Serious violent and sexual offenders to spend longer behind bars

-Robert Buckland will confirm he will end the system which sees some of the most serious offenders released after serving just half their sentence.
+Robert Buckland confirmed he will end the system which sees some of the most serious offenders released after serving just half their sentence.

 The move – and a warning to criminals from Home Secretary Priti Patel that “we are coming after you” – is the latest sign of the Tories seeking to burnish their credentials as the party of law and order ahead of an expected election.

-Mr Buckland will set out his plans in his Conservative Party conference speech in Manchester on Tuesday.
+Mr Buckland set out his plans in his Conservative Party conference speech broadcast in Manchester on Tuesday.

 He is promising immediate action to ensure that the worst sexual and violent offenders – those sentenced to at least four years in prison for crimes which carry a maximum life term – are no longer released at the halfway point.